sfttw/Avanti/README.md

-## About Rosie
+## About Avanti!

-Rosie is a small custom CMS built on python + nginx + uwsgi.
+Avanti! is a small custom CMS built on python + nginx + uwsgi.

 ## Prerequisites and assumptions